An exciting approach to theoretical spectroscopy: Acknowledgement

 where $N_{\kk_{\alpha}}$ and $N_{\kk_{\alpha}^{\perp}}$ denote the number of $\kk$ points along cell direction $\alpha$ and orthogonal to it, respectively.
 The polarization can be used to calculate optical response functions, such as the macroscopic dielectric function:

 As an illustration, we calculate the linear-response absorption spectrum of an h-BN monolayer by applying an external field in the form of a Dirac delta function $\efield(t) = \delta(t = 0)\, \mathbf{e}_y$, which is flat in the frequency domain.
-A scissor shift of $\eigval_{\rm QP} =$ 2.6 eV is used in the calculations to mimic the h-BN \gls{qp} gap of 7.25 eV~\cite{paleari_2dmats_2018}.
-In \cref{fig:rt-bp-hbn}, we show the imaginary part of the corresponding component of the dielectric function, $\diel_{\mathrm{mac}}^{yy}(\freq)$.
-As seen from the results, the simple inclusion of the scissor operator in the dynamical equation within the length gauge leads to the desired shift in the linear-response spectrum.
+A scissor shift of $\eigval_{\rm QP} =$ 2.6~eV is used in the calculations to mimic the h-BN \gls{qp} gap of 7.25~eV~\cite{paleari_2dmats_2018}. \cref{fig:rt-bp-hbn} shows the imaginary part of the corresponding component of the dielectric function, $\diel_{\mathrm{mac}}^{yy}(\freq)$.
+As one can see, simply including the scissor operator in the dynamical equation within the length gauge leads to the desired shift in the linear-response spectrum.